What does it mean to be autistic?

 We Support Families

-We also work with family members of those diagnosed with ASD, to help you successfully manage the myriad of challenges that can come with supporting your ASD-diagnosed family member.
+We also work with family members, to help you successfully learn ways to support your autistic family member.

 - Introduce you to communication tools

 - Provide you with guidance when living with a person of neurodiversity

 We work with parents, siblings, or other relatives, and with each specific relationship, individually and/or in family therapy.
 We understand the intensity in your household, and can empathize with feelings that come up, including sadness, frustration, or worry.
 These are normal feelings.